 The same barrels made for Simone’s grandmother when she was a toddler are still in use today.

 In fact, they’re probably at their best now, having decades of use.
-When you put vinegar in a wooden barrel, the barrel doesn’t just flavor the vinegar.
-The vinegar also flavors the barrel.
-It’s an ongoing virtuous cycle, a vinegar-flavored barrel gives a different, more complex flavor to the vinegar than the brand new barrel did.
-A well-made barrel can be used for as long as a century before it falls apart.
+When you put vinegar in wood, it doesn’t just flavor the vinegar.
+The vinegar also flavors the wood.
+It’s an ongoing virtuous cycle, a vinegar-flavored container gives a different, more complex flavor to the vinegar than the brand new one did.
+A well-made vessel can be used for as long as a century before it falls apart.

 It’s the barrels that give the balsamic most of its flavor.

 To make traditional balsamic, you start with just one ingredient: grape must, the unattractively named fresh-pressed juice of grapes, skins, seeds, and stems.
 The grape must is cooked and reduced, then it goes straight into barrels.
 To start the aging process, it’s mixed with a little of last year’s balsamic, called the “mother,” which kicks off the transformation from must to vinegar.
 As it ages the balsamic will spend time in at least four different barrels or as many as a dozen.
-The barrels in a batteria are typically made from a variety of different woods including oak, acacia, cherry, juniper, and mulberry.
-By the time the balsamic is ready to sell, it will have spent time in each barrel in the batteria.
-Each type of wood contributes a different flavor.
-Older barrels add complexity and balance.
+The containers in a batteria are typically made from a variety of different woods including oak, acacia, cherry, juniper, and mulberry.
+By the time the balsamic is ready to sell, it will have spent time in each type of wood in the batteria.
+Each type contributes a different flavor.
+Older ones add complexity and balance.
 Vecchia Dispensa ages in good wooden barrels for years, and you can taste the complexity and balance they give. – Val